It is all on my blog.

 This day would have come a lot earlier if it wasn't for the sales on Draft2Digital as Amazon proved useless as a sales market for my work.

-I decided not to bring more e-books out after God Walks These Dark Hills.
+I decided not to bring more e-books out after the three I have out this year.
 For the money I earn I won't be losing a lot, the blog gets over 25 times as many readers a day than I sell e-books in a month.

 My decision is in no way indicative of the services provided, just that the readers would rather read a FREE blog than pay to keep me writing.